 Think about every digital channel.You don't need to fill the event gaps with virtual events.
-You have so many incredible ways to connect with people digitally that recreating an event is not the only way.
+You have so many incredible ways to connect with people digitally like webinars that recreating an event is not the only way.
 Thought starters: Re-purpose existing content

 - Chances are that you have a blog and resource center with a ton of content.
 Just because it is a few weeks or months old, in many cases the content is still good and valuable to your target audience.